istio/istio.io/content/help/faq/telemetry/prometheus-application-metrics.md

 The `kubernetes-pods` job collects application metrics from pods in non-mTLS protected environments.
 The `kubernetes-pods-istio-secure` job collects metrics from application pods when mTLS is on for Istio.

-Both jobs require that the following annotations are added to any deployments from which application metric collection is required:
+Both jobs require that the following annotations are added to any deployments from which application metric collection is desired:

 - `prometheus.io/scrape: "true"`
 - `prometheus.io/path: "<metrics path>"`